-Pelvic floor exercises, also known as Kegel exercises, are essential for women before and after giving birth.
+For women looking to achieve a stronger pelvic floor, pelvic floor exercises, also known as Kegel exercises, are essential before and after giving birth.
 These exercises help strengthen the muscles that support the pelvic organs, including the bladder, uterus, and rectum.
 This can help prevent and treat urinary incontinence, pelvic organ prolapse, and other conditions that can occur during pregnancy and childbirth.

 Before pregnancy, pelvic floor exercises can help prepare the muscles for the added stress of carrying a baby.
 During pregnancy, the exercises can help maintain muscle tone and prevent incontinence.
 After childbirth, pelvic floor exercises can help the muscles recover from the trauma of delivery and prevent long-term problems such as incontinence and prolapse.